jalal246/packageSorter/README.md

 # Package Sorter

-> Sorting a group of packages that depends on each other :nerd_face:
+> Sorting a group of packages that depends on each other

 Having multiple projects in workspace depending on each other is a headache.
 You have to build core first, then the project depends on it, and so on.
 You